odhs/MoviesCollectionManager/README.md

 ## Todo Later

-- Refactor localization .arb files to a standard.
+- [ ] Refactor localization .arb files to a standard.
-- ListTile in movies_page.dart is shrink
+- [ ] ListTile in movies_page.dart is shrink

 ## Known issues

--
+- ListTile on MovieScreen is not memory adaptive
+- Button "Try Again" in the no-internet message is not working
+- Button "Filters" in search bar is not working

+## Bugs Fix

+- [x] No-Internet connection crashs the app when first run
+- [x] No-Internet connection message when first run